bugfloyd/voorivex-downloader/README.md

     ```bash
     cp .env.sample .env
     ```
-    Open the `.env` file and replace `VOORIVEX_USERNAME` and `PASSWORD` with your actual Voorivex Academy username and password.
+    Open the `.env` file and:
+    Replace `VOORIVEX_USERNAME` and `PASSWORD` with your actual Voorivex Academy username and password.
+    (Optional) Specify a target directory from which you want to download videos by setting the `TARGET_DIRECTORY` variable.
+If you leave it blank or don't include it, the script will attempt to download all the available videos.
+For instance, you can set it as `TARGET_DIRECTORY=owasp-zero/lives` to download videos from the "owasp-zero/lives" directory.

 ## Running the Script
 Once you've set up your `.env` file with the right credentials, you can run the script using: